Douglas Fairbanks: Legacy

+Fairbanks became the first posthumous recipient of an Academy Honorary Award a few months after his death at the 12th Academy Awards, bestowed to him for his legendary career achievements in the development of motion pictures as the Academy's first president.

 In 1992, Fairbanks was portrayed by actor Kevin Kline in the film Chaplin.

 In 1998, a group of Fairbanks fans started the Douglas Fairbanks Museum in Austin, Texas.
 The museum building was temporarily closed for mold remediation and repairs in February 2010.

 In 2002, AMPAS opened the "Fairbanks Center for Motion Picture Study" located at 333 S. La Cienega Boulevard in Beverly Hills.
 The building houses the Margaret Herrick Library.

 On November 6, 2008, the Academy of Motion Picture Arts and Sciences celebrated the publication of their "Academy Imprints" book on Douglas Fairbanks, authored by film historian Jeffrey Vance, with the screening of a new restoration print of The Gaucho with Vance introducing the film.

 The following year, opening on January 24, 2009, AMPAS mounted a major Fairbanks exhibition at its Fourth Floor Gallery, titled "Douglas Fairbanks: The First King of Hollywood".
 The exhibit featured costumes, props, pictures and documents from his career and personal life.
 In addition to the exhibit, AMPAS screened The Thief of Bagdad and The Iron Mask in March 2009.
 Concurrently with the Academy's efforts, the Museum of Modern of Art held their first Fairbanks film retrospective in over six decades, titled "Laugh and Live: The Films of Douglas Fairbanks" which ran from December 17, 2008, to January 12, 2009.
 Vance opened the retrospective with a lecture and screening of the restoration print of The Gaucho.